COMMUNICATIONS & PR OFFICER

 What is XDR?

-The acronym stands for Extended Detection and Response, embodying a type of cybersecurity solution that both monitors and mitigates incidents.
+The acronym standing for eXtended Detection and Response is not another security system, it’s a comprehensive security solution that monitors and addresses security incidents.

 XDR-Heimdal-10-in-1-solutions